pulumi/pulumi-openstack/docs/installation-configuration.md

 ### Coding and Style

-This provider aims to adhere to the coding style and practices used in the other major Terraform Providers.
+This provider aims to adhere to the coding style and practices used in the other major Pulumi Providers.
 However, this is not a strict rule.

 We're very mindful that not everyone is a full-time developer (most of the OpenStack Provider contributors aren't!) and we're happy to provide